-The island nation has a lively Caribbean Creole and Amerindian culture, but its natural beauty tends to hog the spotlight.
-Two-thirds of the island nation is covered by rain forest (and 20% protected by national parks.
+Dominica has a lively Caribbean Creole and Amerindian culture, but its natural beauty tends to hog the spotlight.
+Two-thirds of the island nation is covered by rain forest, while 20 percent is protected by national parks.
 Spend your time here exploring the steep flanks and warm, bright waters.

-Named after its highest mountain, this 17,000-acre park was established as a national park in July 1975 and named a World Heritage Site in 1997.
+Named after its highest mountain, this 17,000-acre area was established as a national park in July 1975 and named a World Heritage site in 1997.
 Its Valley of Desolation is a region of boiling mud ponds and small geysers, its Boiling Lake is the...

 Emerald Pool Trail, Dominica

-Stroll 15 minutes down through a lush rainforest to this gorgeous 40-foot waterfall grotto, located deep within the World Heritage site of Morne Trois Pitons National Park.
-Railings and a broad, well-maintained trail make this trip accessible even to...
+Stroll 15 minutes through a lush rainforest to this gorgeous 40-foot waterfall grotto, located deep within the World Heritage site of Morne Trois Pitons National Park.
+Railings and a broad, well-maintained trail make the trip accessible even to...

 Paillotte Road, Dominica

-An easy 10-minute trail leads to paired cascades on the west side of the mammoth Morne Trois Pitons National Park: the higher, lefthand Father (279ft/85m) and the smaller Mother (131ft/40m).
-While the fun officially stops at the viewing platform,...
+An easy, 10-minute trail leads to these paired cascades on the west side of the mammoth Morne Trois Pitons National Park—the higher, lefthand fall is known as Father (279 feet) and the smaller as Mother (131 feet).
+While the path stops at...